Connect with others who understand.

 Other Potential Causes of Fainting and Blacking Out

-Fainting and blacking out can result from conditions unrelated to MS or its symptoms.
+Fainting and blacking out can result from other conditions unrelated to MS or its symptoms.
 These causes include:

 • Nonmedical drug use